hauntedness/goparrot/README.md

 # goparrot
-guess and generate simalry go types based on existing one. for example:
+guess and generate simalry go functions based on existing one. for example:

 ```go